-Elderberry flower cordial is a favorite summer season refreshing drink across the Europe.
+Elderberry flower cordial is a favorite summer season refreshing drink across Europe.

 The berries can be employed in the preparation of jam, jelly, syrup, and concentrates.

-Cold elderberry soup is a popular summer season drink in the Gemany.
+Cold elderberry soup is a traditional summer season drink in Germany.

-Dry elderberries found their use in cakes, pie, summer pudding, crumbles, muffins, etc.
+Dry elderberries found their use in cakes, pies, summer pudding, crumbles, muffins, etc.

-Elderflower/dried berry tea is a special drink across the Europe.
+Elderflower/dried berry tea is a special drink across Europe.

 Elderberries of blue/purple and black varieties of S. Canadensis and S. nigra only can be edible.
 Red elders (Sambucus racemosa) are quite poisonous and therefore avoided.
-Elderberry leaves, roots, stems carry cyanidin alkaloid compound which when consumed may produce nausea, vomiting, and neurological symptoms.
+Elderberry leaves roots, and stems carry cyanidin alkaloid compounds which when consumed may produce nausea, vomiting, and neurological symptoms.
 (Medical disclaimer).

-2. Elderberry as a medicinal plant- Pudue University.
-(Link opens new window).
+Elderberry as a medicinal plant- Pudue University.
+(Link opens in new window).